atz3n/coffee-carbon-collective/packages/backend/README.md

 ## API

 There is no swagger description yet.
 For a description have a look into the route controllers.
 You can find them at `src/http/routes/<route>/<method>/../<lower case file>`.
-E.g. the controller for the farmers creation route can be found at `src/http/routes/farmers/post/postFarmers.ts`
+E.g. the controller for the farmers creation route can be found at `src/http/routes/farmers/post/postFarmers.ts`.
+Currently implemented is the farmland registration and patching workflows.